 When possible I want to reduce references to specific locations or times of day.
 Commonly, I choose to shoot in light that either saturates the color and/or flattens perspective.
 These choices (can) contribute to abstraction, but more important they allow me to create images that ask the viewer to come closer: to study, to learn, to be amazed, to be delighted, to be moved, to be left questioning.
 Just as I am.

 I have named this site oreison (with a lowercase ‘o’) because each image I choose to post here is like a meditative prayer.
 For that reason I limit my use of text in the postings themselves.
 What words I do include are thought-out.
-Sometimes I choose titles that name the subject of the image, but frequently I choose titles that don’t readily reveal the object and/or that create another layer of meaning beyond the “documentation” of the subject.
+Sometimes I choose titles that name the subject of the image, but frequently I choose titles that don’t readily reveal the object, and instead create another layer of meaning beyond the “documentation” of the subject.
 Not infrequently I leave a composition untitled until a time that the “right” one reveals itself.

-Along with prayer, I’m also pulled to identifying my image-making as communion (with a lowercase c)–a reference not only the well-worn phrase “communing with nature,” but also a conjuring of ideas inherent in communion: intimacy, closeness, knowing, connection, prayer, meditation, transformation, remembrance, the divine.
+Along with prayer, I find my image-making is a communion (with a lowercase c)–a reference not only the well-worn phrase “communing with nature,” but also a conjuring of ideas inherent in communion: intimacy, closeness, knowing, connection, prayer, meditation, transformation, remembrance, the divine.
 I try to capture what conveys any or many of those concepts.